• Skip to primary navigation

 I only have a small garden, and I plant my rows close together, with just enough space to get my little Mantis between the rows.
 And it does a great job.
 When I till up the garden for the first time in the spring, it would be nice to have a bigger tiller but after that, I probably wouldn't use it.

-You can find similar little tillers for a cheaper price, but I don't know how good they are.
+You can find similar small tillers for a cheaper price, but I don't know how good they are.
 I've used my little Mantis for about 18 years now with very few problems.
-Right now it is needing a new part, but I have done a lot of tilling with that little thing, and it has done a great job.
+Right now it needs a new part, but I have done a lot of tilling with that little thing, and it has done a great job.

 If you buy a dirt shovel, a little tiller, and a hoe, you are ready to start a vegetable garden from scratch.
 Find yourself a couple of sticks and string to make row markers, and of course, some seeds to plant and you are ready to get to work.